 Trust your photographer

-When it comes to choosing portrait locations or finding the best light, trust your photographer’s vision.
-Even if you find yourself standing in an ally way or spinning in a field, enjoy it and know that the photos will be great.
+When it comes to choosing portrait locations or finding the best light, trust your photographer’s ideas.

 Have fun, smile and laugh!
 This may seem obvious, but the more fun you’re having, the better your photos will look.